 To view your scores and request score sends, you need to create a student account with the personally identifiable information noted above.

 Test Registration: We ask for the following information when you register for a College Board test: name (first, middle, last), mailing address, phone number, date of birth, gender, race/ethnicity (optional), high school name, date of expected high school graduation, grade level, email address, and student ID (for ACCUPLACER, AP, PSAT/NMSQT).
-For SAT School Day administrations, student ID is provided by the school district, the state, or students.
+If your school participates in an SAT or PSAT School Day administration and/or bulk registration process for the test, the College Board may receive your personal information, including (depending on the school) first name, last name, gender, race/ethnicity, date of birth, student ID, and mailing address, from your school.
+This information will be kept secure and added to your College Board record to be used for score reporting purposes, as well as the other purposes outlined in the applicable Student Registration Booklet, registration materials, answer sheet instructions, and our Privacy Statement.
 Military personnel registering for a CLEP exam are also required to supply their Social Security number.
 To process your SAT registration payment, credit card information will be collected and processed by a third-party payment processor.
 For online SAT registration, a photo is required.
 To read the privacy statements and testing polices for a specific test, please also read the applicable Program-Specific Privacy Policies.

 AP and Pre-AP Classroom Resources: Our AP and Pre-AP in-classroom platform gives AP and Pre-AP students and teachers additional resources.
 Students access the platform with their College Board student account.
 We collect additional required information for AP registration: current grade level, school name, and world language course(s) taken by the student, if any.
 To learn more, go to AP Central.